paulrsmithjnr/remote_config_updater/README.md

 ## Prerequisites

 * Python 3.8 or higher
-* A Firebase project with Remote Config enabled
 * A Service Account JSON key with **Firebase Remote Config Admin** access
 * Network access to call the Firebase Remote Config REST API